 16 credits of Chinese language above Elementary II are required to complete the minor.
 Only 4 credits of those 16 can double-count with another degree requirement.
 Elementary I and II do not count toward fulfilling the requirements.
-Typical plan of study: Intermediate I, Intermediate II, Advanced I, and Advanced II.
+Typical plan of study: Intermediate I, Intermediate II, Advanced II, and Advanced II.

 A student who passes out of Intermediate I&II or Advanced I&II will have to replace the course(s) they passed out of with other Chinese language classes higher than the level(s) they passed out of.
-Only 4 credits of those 16 can double-count with another major or minor degree requirement.